jakobzhao/geog4572/labs/lab03/readme.md

 ![](img/map3.jpg)

-## 3. Polygon Data and Symbolization
+## 3. Polygon Visualization

 In `assets` directory, you'll see another dataset  `counties.geojson`.
 This file stores all the counties of Oregon.
 Each county contains the number of cell towers; this number is pre-calculated in QGIS.
-To add the data to the map, create another `L.geoJson` object using the `ajax()` method.
-Enter the following code at the end of your script, staying within the `script` tags.
+To add the data to the map, create another `L.geoJson.ajax` object.
+Enter the following code at the end of your script, staying within the `script` tag.

 ```js